asdoria/AsdoriaSyliusRetailerPlugin/README.md

 ## Usage

-1. In the back office, under "Retailers Managment", create a Retailers Group with a unique name.
+1. In the back office, under "Retailers Managment", create a Major Retailer with a unique name.
 2. Click on "Manage retailers", and on "Add a new retailer" button.
 3. Fill the fields, and put unique longitude and latitude.
 4. Access to your map at `/en_US/retailers` (depends on your Sylius locale).